melkor169/CP_Drums_Generation/README.md

 #### 4. Samples

-Random samples from the experimental setup
+Random samples from the experimental setup.

 ## Reference